Monte McNaughton: From Politics to Private Sector

 - Critique of Government Policies on Horse Euthanasia and Job Losses

 He criticized policies that led to the euthanasia of horses and significant job losses in the horse racing industry.
+McNaughton argued the Liberal government’s OLG cuts were hitting rural communities particularly hard, and he pushed back for years – long before it became a mainstream political issue

 - Support for Educational Infrastructure